<em>Eucalyptus</em>: planting, pruning and care

 Discover our wide range of Eucalyptus.

-Discover how to choose an Eucalyptus in our guide and which eucalyptus to plant according to your region
+Discover how to choose an Eucalyptus in our advice sheet and which eucalyptus to plant in your region

-They are cold-hardy: discover the hardiest Eucalyptus and how to protect your Eucalyptus from cold in winter
+They tolerate cold: discover the hardiest Eucalyptus and how to protect your Eucalyptus from the cold in winter

-Discover Sophie’s guide: 7 trees for seaside gardens and other trees that do well in full south-facing exposure
+Discover Sophie’s advice sheet: 7 trees for seaside gardens and other trees that do well in south-facing, full-sun exposure

-Also read our guide on best long-lasting flowers and foliage for your bouquets
+Also read our advice sheet on Best flowers and long-lasting foliage for your bouquets

-Eucalyptus is among effective moth-repellent plants: discover how to use it for that purpose.
+Eucalyptus is one of the effective moth-repellent plants: discover how to use it for this purpose.

 Frequently asked questions